WhiteHouse/api-standards/README.md

 ## Responses

-@todo Add good v. bad examples below for:

-* no values in keys
+* No values in keys
-* no internal-specific names (e.g. "node" and "taxonomy term")
+* No internal-specific names (e.g. "node" and "taxonomy term")
-* metadata should only contain direct properties of the response set, not properties of the members of the response set
+* Metadata should only contain direct properties of the response set, not properties of the members of the response set

+### Good examples

+No values in keys:

+    "tags": [
+      {"id": "125", "name": "Environment"},
+      {"id": "834", "name": "Water Quality"}
+    ],

+### Bad examples

+Values in keys:

+    "tags": [
+      {"125": "Environment"},
+      {"834": "Water Quality"}
+    ],

 ## Error handling